 Having embraced internet marketing and live bidding as we moved to the new premises, the firm's British clients have also been joined by those from Europe, the U.S.A., China, Australia and dozens of other countries across the world, allowing us to achieve the highest possible prices for items.

 During the last decade at the new Anderson House we have sold many very special items and collections.
-Highlights include the Jacobson collection which included works by L.S.Lowry, Henry Moore and David Bomberg; The world record breaking Lalique vase which sold for £280,000; and the Heppe Collection of Outsider Art.
+Highlights include The Merrivale Stable, a work of art by iconic street artist Banksy which sold for £1,000,000. (inc fees); the Jacobson collection which included works by L.S.Lowry, Henry Moore and David Bomberg; The world record breaking Lalique vase which sold for £280,000; and the Heppe Collection of Outsider Art.

 We are very proud of our history.
-Today, as we head toward our 180th anniversary, we continue to offer the best service, by far, to solicitors, bankers, trustees, executors and private individuals.
+Today, with over 180 years experience, we continue to offer the best service, by far, to solicitors, bankers, trustees, executors and private individuals.
 So, whether selling a single item, a collection or a whole house contents, it pays to choose Anderson & Garland.